+For example, would the applicant have been held back in 3rd grade in the resident school and the parent is trying to keep that from happening by transferring.
+While you may have an opening in 4th grade (the grade the parent would have applied for), you may not have an opening in 3rd grade and so would need to deny the application once the paperwork was submitted.

+Another example would be an application for a kindergarten choice transfer.
+When reviewing the completed paperwork, you discover the child is medically fragile and will require additional staff to meet the student's needs.
+Provisional acceptance gives you the time and opportunity to reconsider your acceptance and still meet the August 1 deadline.
-6 Simply stating that the student will complete the renewal application, available at the student's administration office by XXX date is the cleanest way to meet the statute's requirement and allows the form to be amended as necessary without having to amend the policy.
-The renewal instructions are included in form 4.5F3.

-7 You are required to hold a hearing about the student's expulsion.
+- 6 Simply stating that the student will complete the renewal application, available at the student's administration office by XXX date is the cleanest way to meet the statute's requirement and allows the form to be amended as necessary without having to amend the policy.
+The renewal instructions are included in form 4.5F3. - 7 You are required to hold a hearing about the student's expulsion.
 (See A.C.A. § 6-18-510) It is possible that the expulsion was for a disciplinary infraction that does not result in expulsion in your district.
 If this is the case, you have the choice of whether or not to admit the student under school choice due to the resident district's expulsion of the student.
-The student or his/her parents may appeal to the State Board a decision to deny admission

-8Only include "or within" if your district has more than one school with the same grade(s).

-9 The capacity standards under "Opportunity Choice" are much stricter than under "Standard Choice" standards and are limited to what is stated in the policy.
-Additionally, by Rule, you are required to base your decision on 95% of capacity at the time of the application with no provision for consideration of your district's normal growth.
-Currently, sending districts are required to spend up to \$400/year to transport the student.
+The student or his/her parents may appeal to the State Board a decision to deny admission - 8Only include "or within" if your district has more than one school with the same grade(s). - 9 The capacity standards under "Opportunity Choice" are much stricter than under "Standard Choice" standards and are limited to what is stated in the policy.
+Additionally, by Rule, you are required to base your decision on ninety-five (95%) of capacity at the time of the application with no provision for consideration of your district's normal growth. - 10 The student or his/her parents may appeal to the State Board a decision to deny admission. - 11 Sending districts are required to spend up to four hundred dollars (\$400) per year to transport the student.
 The statute and the Rules are unclear.
-They both state that receiving districts may transport opportunity choice students, but sending districts shall pay up to \$400/year to transport the student.
+They both state that receiving districts may transport opportunity choice students, but sending districts shall pay up to four hundred dollars (\$400) per year to transport the student.
 The policy's language makes no attempt to settle the discrepancy.

-10 The student or his/her parents may appeal to the State Board a decision to deny admission.

-11 Sending districts are required to spend up to \$400/year to transport the student.
-The statute and the Rules are unclear.
-They both state that receiving districts may transport opportunity choice students, but sending districts shall pay up to \$400/year to transport the student.
-The policy's language makes no attempt to settle the discrepancy.
 The financial responsibility of the transferring district goes away when the school/district is no longer in academic distress.
-At that time the statute states that the receiving district may choose to pay for the transportation.

-12 Opportunity Choice does not give you the option contained in Standard Choice of advertising on the Internet in place of print media.
+At that time the statute states that the receiving district may choose to pay for the transportation. - 12Opportunity Choice does not give you the option contained in Standard Choice of advertising on the Internet in place of print media.

-In the instance of an intra district transfer, the district is still responsible for transporting the student to the same extent as it would transport a non-choice student.

-Legal References: A.C.A. § 6-1-106 A.C.A. § 6-15-430(b) A.C.A. § 6-15-2103 A.C.A. § 6-18-227 A.C.A. § 6-18-510 A.C.A. § 6-18-1901 et seq.
+A.C.A. § 6-15-430(b) A.C.A. § 6-15-2103 A.C.A. § 6-18-227 A.C.A. § 6-18-510

 A.C.A. § 6-18-1901 et seq.

-A.C.A. § 6-18-20 A.C.A. § 6-18-20 A.C.A. § 6-18-51 ADE Rules Governing the Guidelines, Procedures and Enforcement of the Arkansas Opportunity Public School Choice Act
+A.C.A. § 6-21-812 A.C.A. § 6-18-20 A.C.A. § 6-18-51

+ADE Rules Governing the Guidelines, Procedures and Enforcement of the Arkansas Opportunity Public School

+Choice Act